Ole Anderson: Legacy

 After leaving WCW, Anderson retired from professional wrestling.
 In 2003, he co-authored an autobiography with Scott Teal, titled Inside Out: How Corporate America Destroyed Professional Wrestling.
 In 2010, he was inducted into the NWA Hall of Fame as part of the Minnesota Wrecking Crew.

 Fellow professional wrestler Ric Flair described Anderson as "the consummate wrestler - he was tough, he could talk, he looked good in the ring, and he really knew how to wrestle".
 The Minnesota Wrecking Crew were one of the highest earning acts in professional wrestling in the 1970s.
 George Schire described the Minnesota Wrecking Crew as having "reigned as the top tag team in the South for over a decade".
 Journalist Alex Marvez described Anderson as "one of wrestling's top villains in the 1970s and '80s"; he was stabbed on seven occasions.
 Writing in 2024, journalists Oliver Lee Bateman and Ian Douglass described Anderson as "one of the best workers and wrestling minds of the previous era".
 In 2004, journalist Mike Mooneyham described him as "an intriguing, almost mythical, figure in the wrestling business".

 During Anderson's stint as booker of Georgia Championship Wrestling, the promotion became highly profitable.
 His later runs as WCW booker in 1990 and 1993-1994 drew some criticism.
 Mick Foley, who described Anderson as a "wrestling traditionalist", resigned from WCW in 1990 after a discussion with Anderson in which he critiqued Foley's style.
+"Mean" Mark Callous also left WCW in 1990 after a conversation with Anderson in which Anderson told him he would never be a draw and denied him a raise.
 Robbie V left WCW in May 1993 shortly after Anderson replaced Bill Watts as booker, feeling he was "lost in the shuffle".
 Eric Bischoff described Anderson's ideas as "dated and unsophisticated", while praising his "'feel' and understanding of the basics of the physical side of storytelling".

 Anderson had acrimonious relationships with many wrestlers.
 He was characterized by some co-workers as a bully.
 He criticized former partner and friend Ric Flair for wrestling formulaic matches.
 Anderson also criticized, or had disputes with, many other wrestling personalities including Randy Savage, Ernie Ladd, Thunderbolt Patterson, Lex Luger, Eric Bischoff, Tully Blanchard, and Roddy Piper.